 Cottontail Mountain or Point 6073 is a lesser known summit rising east of Washoe Lake south of Reno, Nevada and north of Carson City, Nevada.
 It is easily accessible and has dirt roads leading up to its summit.

 The reason for the name “Cottontail Mountain”, which is unofficial, is because Cottontail Lane leads all the way up to the base of the mountain.
+It isn't an official peak, because it's estimated prominence is only 267'.

 Once on the summit, Cottontail Mountain provides excellent views of the Washoe Valley, of the Virginia Range to the east, and to the Sierras to the west which rise east above Lake Tahoe.